 Ever have to deal with shaky footage?
 It’s not always the end of the world.
 With video stabilization, you can often fix wobble and get smooth video.

 VEGAS Edit offers advanced professional video stabilization, letting you salvage footage you thought you couldn’t use.
-Filmora X comes with a basic video stabilization tool.
+Filmora 12 comes with a basic video stabilization tool.

 Slow motion is a bedrock effect for adding drama, tension, or excitement to a scene.
 Some of the best slo-mo effects allow the ramping of speed down and up for spectacular temporal transitions.

 VEGAS Edit lets you manually change the speed of a clip – just enter the value into the media properties.
 It also offers Optical Flow Slow Motion, which analyzes footage and creates new frames in order to get glass-smooth slow motion in footage of any frame rate.
-Filmora X lets you enter the playback value to control a clip’s speed.
+Filmora 12 offers basic playback speed controls and video speed ramping.

 Many complex visual effects sequences require tracking objects in your footage so effects or even other visual elements can be pinned to those objects and move with them.
 To avoid a painstaking frame-by-frame process, modern software employs motion tracking, which does the work automatically.